maplibre/martin/docs/src/config-file.md

 # Amount of memory (in MB) to use for caching tiles [default: 512, 0 to disable]
 cache_size_mb: 1024

+# Preferred tiles encoding, gzip or brotli, default brotili.
+You could also use br as a shortcut for brotli
+preferred_encoding: gzip

 # Database configuration.
 This can also be a list of PG configs.
 postgres:
   # Database connection string.
 You can use env vars too, for example: